 Connected line identification restriction (COLR) is a user facility offered to restrict the presentation of the COL to the calling party.
 The information that the called subscriber has the COLR facility is available at the call terminating exchange.

 When COLR is applicable and activated the destination exchange shall provide the originating node with a notification that the connected user’s ISDN number and any sub-address information is not allowed to be presented to the calling user.
-In this case the connected line identity shall be marked as presentation restricted, in the address presentation restricted indicator(s) of the connected party number parameter field and the generic number parameter field (if present), when it is passed across the network.
-When COLR supplementary service is activated the connected party number(s), and sub-address (if any), shall not be passed on to the calling access.
+In this case the connected line identity shall be marked as presentation restricted, in the address presentation restricted indicator(s) of the connected number parameter field and the generic number parameter field (if present), when it is passed across the network.
+When COLR supplementary service is activated the connected number(s), and sub-address (if any), shall not be passed on to the calling access.

 The presentation restriction function does not influence the forwarding of the connected number within the network as part of the basic service procedure.